tjrein/clustering/README.txt

     * standardize_data

     NOTE: read_images expects to read files out of the directory "./yalefaces".
 I have included the yalefaces dataset as a zip file.
           Unzipping should allow this to work by default.
-If not, please ensure the yalefaces is in the same directory as read.py
+If not, please ensure the yalefaces dataset is in the same directory as read.py

 ==== pca.py ====